 During the reservation process, the Passenger may optionally purchase transportation service for a pet (only cats and dogs), for which an additional fee must be paid and the following conditions must be met:

-The pet must be enclosed in a special container for this purpose, with holes for breathing and an impermeable base; homemade boxes are not acceptable.
+The pet must be enclosed in a special container for this purpose that is not rigid, with holes for breathing and an impermeable base; homemade boxes are not acceptable.
 If, based exclusively on the judgment of the ground or flight personnel, the container is not found to be acceptable or secure, it will be rejected.

 Only one pet may be transported per box and Passenger, subject, however, to paragraph (iii) below.